 I assume you’ll also be scratch building your hardware?

-Yes, just like with my Wyvern and Beaufighter, I will manufacture my own hardware, including scale functional, retractable landing gear.
+Yes, just like with my Wyvern and Beaufighter, I will manufacture all my own hardware, including scale functional, retractable landing gear.

 So, how well do you think your F-101 Voodoo will fly?
 Those wings looks so small!

 Actually, I have compared the dimensions of my Voodoo with those of the various 1/6-scale F-104 Starfighters flying today.
-The 104s have proved themselves very capable with good flight performance, and my Voodoo, having a similar overall size, but it has more wing area and larger engine inlets, both of which are good things.
+The 104s have proven themselves very capable with good flight performance, and my Voodoo, having a similar overall size, but it has more wing area and larger engine inlets, both of which are good things.
 So, I am confident the Voodoo, with two turbine engines, will be a good flyer.

 As is obvious, David has a passion for large scale warbirds and jets and is always trying to challenge his building and flying skills.
 Born in Rochester, NY, David grew up in Canada and in his military career he flew C-130 Hercules aircraft in the Royal Canadian Air Force.
 He retired from the military in 1992 and started his current career as an American Airlines pilot as a Boeing 737 Captain.